"It is absolutely required that you see Psycho from the very beginning!"

 Dies Wide Open: Marion Crane, as revealed in the incredibly chilling shot that ends the shower scene.

 Do Not Spoil This Ending: In 1960, at least.
-If you don't know the twist by now, either you've been living in a cave or you're an idiot.
 But at the time it was common to go to a movie halfway through and watch the rest with the next run.
 This one was set up so you had to watch it front to back.
 A few years later this would catch on with all movies.

 Even Evil Has Standards: In Psycho II, when Norman finds out that his motel is being exploited by his Manager Toomey for prostitution and drugs since he's been away, he fires him.
 When Toomey threatens to have him locked up, Norman counters with blackmail.
 Toomey dies anyway, just not by Norman's hands.